 - Persons must register for the test in 24 hours from arrival in Lithuania by contacting Hotline tel. +370 (5 2) 196 180 or a laboratory testing for COVID-19 disease (coronavirus infection)

 Even in case of negative test result, self-isolation is mandatory.

-Travellers who qualify for self-isolation exemption will be required to provide documented evidence on their arrival.
+Travellers who qualify for self-isolation exemption should provide documented evidence for exemption upon filling the NPHC registration form.
 In the case where these documents are presented at an airport or seaport, the self-isolation exemption will be applied immediately.
-Should a traveller be unable to present these documents immediately, he/she can email them at: [email protected].
-Confirmation of the application of the exemption will be sent by email.
-Individuals awaiting the confirmation will be regarded as individuals in self-isolation.

 Persons, arriving from countries with fast-spreading virus mutations will be subject to different isolation requirements.